 * Industrial output rises 0.2 pct in June, below forecasts

-* Suggests stimulus, lower interest rates slowly taking effect
+* Suggests stimulus, lower interest rates slowly taking

 * Production falls 5.5 percent from year earlier

 edged up less than expected in June after three straight months

 of decline, suggesting the central bank may need to take more

 action to boost the country's lagging manufacturing sector.

 Industrial production expanded 0.2 percent in June from May